Floating point numbers

 Denormalized values

+This is similar for binary floating point, except that the digits are just 0 or 1.
 Sometimes, after an operation, the exponent can not be decremented far enough to represent the result.
-In that case, the exponent is set to a special value, and the mantissa is not normalized anymore, i.e. the top bit is not 1 and the mantissa is interpreted as something like 0.000fff...fff, i.e. it has one or more leading zeroes followed by as many significant bits as will fit.
+In that case, the exponent is set to a special value, and the mantissa is not normalized anymore, i.e. the top bit is not 1 and the mantissa is interpreted as something like 0.000xxx…xxxbin, i.e. it has one or more leading zeroes followed by as many significant bits as will fit.
 Such values are called denormalized or tiny values.
-Because of the leading zeroes, the precision is lower than for normalized values of the same type.
+Because of the leading zeroes, not every bit is significant anymore, so the precision is lower than for normalized values of the same type.

 Other special values